We might as well trust Facebook with the details of our personal lives, but should and would we trust it with our money?

 Currently, the founding members of the association ― who invested at least $10 million to join the venture ― are:

 Let’s first understand how Facebook’s cryptocurrency, Libra, is similar to other cryptocurrencies such as Bitcoin and ether, like which Libra is a Bitcoin alternative that is entirely digital and will not be seen in the form of a physical coin or note.
-Moreover, like the other cryptocurrency alternatives, the transactions will be recorded on a software ledger, blockchain.
+Moreover, like the other cryptocurrency alternatives like Dagcoin, Ethereum, and Ripple, the transactions will be recorded on a software ledger, blockchain.

 Facebook’s cryptocurrency, Libra, is different from the other cryptocurrencies in the way that it won’t swing wildly in its value and will be pegged to a basket of assets that anchor its value.
 The Libra Association hasn't said what those assets will be but indicated they will include "bank deposits and government securities in currencies from stable and reputable central banks."